tarwn/lessthandot-hugo/blogs/content/posts/2009-11-19-to-builtin-admin-or-not-to-builtin-admin.md

 This will show us everyone in the sysadmin role.

-## _So what’s the problem?_
+## _So what's the problem?_

 The primary problem with leaving the BUILTINAdmin group in the sysadmin role is it has no control.
 This leads into most windows server installations that have Domain Admins as local administrators on the servers.
-This brings you to the point of having all Domain Admins as sysadmin’s on your database servers.
+This brings you to the point of having all Domain Admins as sysadmin's on your database servers.
 Several problems arrise from this sitaution.
 Database creations without control, server connections that can cause problems and security gaps to other instances, monitoring concerns and many more uncontrolled issues.

-## _Solution…_
+## _Solution..._

 There is only one real solution and it starts with the DBA.
 Here are a few things as a DBA you should think about while either installing a fresh instance or upgrading.